 - upper body is much smaller than the affected legs

-Self-diagnosing lipedema at home with the pinch test
+Checking for lipedema at home with the pinch test

 The only way to self-diagnose lipedema is through a pinch test.

-The pinch test for lipedema involves gently pinching the affected area.
 The goal of the pinch test is to assess the skin texture, pain response, and how the tissue feels.

 During the pinch test, if the affected area has any pain or feels different in texture compared to other areas of your body, you may be suffering from lipedema.

-However, the pinch test should not be regarded as a definitive diagnosis.
+However, the pinch test should NOT be regarded as a definitive diagnosis.

 Limitations of the Lipedema Pinch Test

 The lipedema pinch test is easy to do at home, but it is not entirely reliable.
-Many factors can affect the results, such as how severe the lipedema is and whether it overlaps with other conditions.

 The symptoms of lipedema can also look like other skin concerns or medical conditions.
 Because of these limitations, you should not rely only on this test.